 - Roller Skiing — races are conducted on tarmac road courses with athletes wearing snow skis with wheels attached.

-- Snowshoeing — racing in snow wearing snow shoes.
+- Snowshoeing — racing in the snow wearing snow shoes.

 - Complete list of sports